anadomuta/challenge-horiseon-accessibility/README.md

 ## Installation

 To access the webpage, upload the starter package to the webserver.

 Please note that the layout is designed for desktop viewing.
 You may notice that some of the elements don't look like the mock-up in the screenshot below at a resolution smaller than 768px.

 ## Usage

+The webpage can be access using this URL: https://anadomuta.github.io/challenge-horiseon-accessibility/

 To use the webpage, you can click on the sections in the navigation bar to get to the desired content section.
 Once on the bottom of the page, you can tap on the link "back to top" to navigate to the beginning of the page.